Many-particle effects in optical transitions from zero-mode Landau levels in HgTe quantum wells

-Thus, it is therefore relevant to consider multi-particle effects to describe the observed fine structure of $\alpha$ and $\beta$ transitions.
-Moreover, the many-particle hybridization between magnetic excitons having close energies is sensitive to the electron concentration $n_S$, LL filling factor $\nu$ and may result in different fine structures for the $\alpha$ and $\beta$ transitions.
+Moreover, since the many-particle hybridization is sensitive to the electron concentration $n_S$ and LL filling factor $\nu$, it may indeed result in different fine structures for the $\alpha$ and $\beta$ transitions.
 Additionally, the proposed mechanism does not require the anticrossing of zero-mode LLs that is consistent with experimental evidences of the small values of BIA and IIA obtained by magnetotransport~\cite{A4,A5,A15,A16} and photoconductivity~\cite{A17,A18}.

+Finally, we note that the previous magnetospectroscopy studies of HgTe QWs~\cite{A6,A7,A19,A20} have shown a good agreement between experimental values and single-electron calculations for all observed transitions in \emph{trivial} QWs~\cite{A6,A7,A20} and in \emph{inverted} QWs in the field range far from $B_c$~\cite{A7,A19,A20}.
+In these cases, the difference between the transition energies is greater than $E_c\sim e^2/(a_B\epsilon)$.
+The latter means that unlike in graphene, in which the LL transitions are affected by many-particle interaction in the whole range of magnetic fields~\cite{A35,A36,A37,A38}, unhybridized optical transitions in HgTe QWs can be treated far from the critical field $B_c$ within the single-electron picture.

-In conclusion, we studied inverted HgTe/CdHgTe QWs by far infrared magneto-spectroscopy, by varying the carrier density with a persistent photoconductivity effect.
-The analysis of several optical transitions from the zero-mode LLs near their crossing, highlights the contribution of many-particles phenomena, via an unexpectedly strong dependence of the band gap energy as a function of the electron concentration.
-This indicates that inter-LL transitions probed by far-infrared magnetospectroscopy should be considered in terms of magnetic excitons, as many-particle collective modes~\cite{A26,A27,A29,A30,A31,A33,A34}.
+In conclusion, we have studied inverted HgTe/CdHgTe QWs by far infrared magneto-spectroscopy, by varying the carrier density with a persistent photoconductivity effect.
+The single-electron analysis of several optical transitions from the zero-mode LLs near their crossing, highlights the contribution of many-particles phenomena, via an unexpectedly strong dependence of the band gap energy as a function of the electron concentration.
+This indicates that LL transitions from zero-mode LLs probed by far-infrared magnetospectroscopy should be considered in terms of magnetic excitons, as collective modes~\cite{A26,A27,A29,A30,A31,A33,A34}, hybridized by many-particle interaction.

 {S\arabic{figure}}

 \onecolumngrid